Visitor Information

 Yes, there is free Wi-Fi in the museum.

-The museum’s exhibitions and function rooms are largely wheelchair accessible.
-Lifts in the lobby and the stairwell take you to the museum café and to the basement level (toilets & Roman Cellar).
-Lifts within the exhibition take you to the different exhibition levels.
+The museum exhibitions and the various public spaces are predominantly wheelchair accessible.
+Lifts in the lobby and stairwell access the museum café and the basement level (toilets, Roman Cellar).
+An express lift takes you to the upper floor and the entrance to the permanent exhibition.
+There are individual seats in the exhibitions.
 For more information on barrier-free access, click here.

 The city centre is a good 20 minutes’ walk away taking the quickest route; if you walk along the Rhine it will take you about 30 minutes.
 Taking the underground, the railway station is five stops from the museum and the trip takes about 7 minutes.